natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMR.35%20ZT3.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' (Recon Machinegun-car AMR 35 ZT3) is a rank {{Specs|rank}} French tank destroyer {{Battle-rating}}.
+The '''{{Specs|name}}''' (Reconnaissance Machine gun Car AMR 35 ZT3) is a rank {{Specs|rank}} French tank destroyer {{Battle-rating}}.
 It was introduced in [[Update 1.75 "La Résistance"]].
 Featuring a quick firing "stabilized" 25 mm gun, good mobility and bulletproof armour, it differs greatly from other rank 1 French tanks while offering similar gameplay to the Soviet [[ASU-57]].
 It is arguably the best first French tank to research.

 == General info ==
 === Survivability and armour ===